 A tumor is localized when it is found only in the organ where it started.
 Treatment of localized carcinoid tumors is based mostly on their size.
 Experts sometimes disagree on the exact size for making treatment decisions, and there are some sizes where it has not been determined exactly what treatment is best.

-Carcinoid tumors of the stomach are divided into 3 groups based the level of a hormone called gastrin and the amount of acid in the stomach (measured before surgery).
+Carcinoid tumors of the stomach are grouped by the level of a hormone called gastrin and the amount of acid in the stomach (measured before surgery).
 Certain conditions linked to high gastrin levels are also linked to getting many carcinoid tumors of the stomach.
 Patients with these conditions who have stomach carcinoid tumors are treated differently from patients without these conditions.

 Some small tumors in the duodenum (the first part of the small intestine) can often be removed through the endoscope (endoscopic resection).
 Depending on the size of the tumor and whether it is growing into nearby tissues, other options include surgery to remove the tumor (local excision), removing all or part of the duodenum with nearby lymph nodes, and removing the duodenum and part of the pancreas (a pancreatoduodenectomy).